 Professor of Modeling and Simulation and Chair of Computational Mechanics, Bauhaus Universitat Weimar, Germany

-Assistant Professor of Civil, Environmental and Architectural Engineering, University of Colorado, Boulder, USA
+Assistant Professor of Civil, Environmental, and Architectural Engineering and faculty member of Materials Science and Engineering Program at the University of Colorado, Boulder, USA.

-Xiaoying Zhuang is an Associate Professor at the Institute of Continuum Mechanics at Leibniz Universität Hannover, Germany.
-She has been developing computational methods for two-dimensional and three-dimensional fracture problems using partition-of-unity methods including meshfree methods, the extended finite element method (XFEM), the phantom node and finite cover method, multi-scale methods.
-She is on the editorial boards of international journals including Theoretical and Applied Fracture Mechanics, KSCE Journal of Civil Engineering and Engineering Geology.
+Xiaoying Zhuang is Associate Professor at the Institute of Continuum Mechanics at Leibniz Universität Hannover, Germany.
+She has been developing computational methods for two-dimensional and three-dimensional fracture problems using partition-of-unity methods, including meshfree methods, the extended finite element method (XFEM), the phantom node and finite cover method, and multiscale methods.
+She is on the editorial boards of international journals including Theoretical and Applied Fracture Mechanics, KSCE Journal of Civil Engineering, and Engineering Geology.

 Associate Professor, Institute of Continuum Mechanics, Leibniz Universitat Hannover, Germany